ArgoRTQC/matlab_MEDD/README.md

 ## Documentation

-See the specification for a more detailed explanation of the algorithms.
+See the specification in the doc folder for a more detailed explanation of the algorithms.

 ## Inputs (in the call of routine QTRT_spike_check_medd_main.m) :
  - PRES: pressure values